BigLu5/reading-notes/README.md

 My name is Luke, I am currently looking for a career change into a field which aligns more with my interests.
 I am currently pursuing a career in software development.

-This website contains all the information relating to the Tech Educators Full Stack MERN bootcamp.
+This website contains all the information relating to the Tech Educators ['Full Stack MERN bootcamp'](https://techeducators.co.uk/course/full-stack-mern-bootcamp).

+I want to change ['this'](https://google.com) to a link to Google.

 ## Code 102 notes